Wednesday, July 29, 2009

 July 13, 2009

-After spending the morning with the wildlife, Aimee and I walked around the small town visiting the shops.
+After spending the morning with the wildlife, Aimee and I walked around the small town visiting the shops and the marker for the Iditarod National Historic Trail.
 We also spent a couple hours in the local library using the Internet and catching up on our magazine reading.

 Monday, July 13, 2009